5 Reasons Why Flea Market Vendors Fail

 Read: Flea Market and Craft Show Packing Checklist [Printable]

 Other ways you can be prepared include taking the time to plan out your booth display, knowing your target customers, and thinking about implementing a marketing strategy for your flea market business.
 You could also read this list of 101 tips for selling at flea markets.

 4. They Don’t Learn How To Sell At A Flea Market

 To succeed at selling at flea markets, you have to be good at connecting with customers.
 After all, with today’s online shopping availability, the one advantage you have is that your customers can actually connect with the seller...that’s you!
 If you don’t make connections, all the customers see are your prices, and good luck competing based on price alone.

 To make good connections, you may have to get out of your comfort zone, be personable, and start conversations.
 It may seem awkward at first, especially if you’re an introvert, but with time and practice, you’ll be able to make conversations with anyone.

-5. Your Booth Doesn’t Offer Anything “Different”
+5. Their Booth Doesn’t Offer Anything “Different”

 One of the most important aspects of being successful at a flea market (especially a large one), is standing out from the crowd.
-As flea markets, craft fairs, and vintage shows grow in popularity, the competition grows, and the ability to be remembered by customers gets more difficult.
+As flea markets, pop-up markets, craft fairs, and vintage shows grow in popularity, the competition grows, and the ability to be remembered by customers gets more difficult.